 Designated Safeguarding Lead Concern put in writing on school Havering MASH: and Team: concern form (speak to DSL first if unsure).
-01708 433222 If the concern is about a staff member Mrs Rachna Carron - DSL go to the Headteacher.
-01708 433999 (out of hours) Mr Luke Bonnett - Deputy If the concern is about the DSL Headteacher go to the LADO and/or Chair of Governors Mrs Sue Kite - Deputy DSL Miss Sarah King - Deputy Mr Mark Duncan - Deputy DSL Mr Jacob Ellis - Member of the safeguarding team Mrs Hayley Jacobs - Member of the safeguarding team Hand concern form to DSL or team Havering LADO: Safeguarding Governor: member Mrs Leighann Forsyth Lisa Kennedy / Donna Wright Chair of Governors: 01708 431653 Mr John Fahy DSL reviews concern form and makes a decision on next steps Decision made to monitor the Decision made to discuss the concern Decision made to refer the concern with parent / carer concern to MASH DSL will discuss with parents.
+Miss Sarah King - DSL 01708 433222 If the concern is about a staff member Mrs Rachna Carron go to the Headteacher.
+01708 433999 (out of hours) Deputy DSL If the concern is about the Headteacher go to the LADO and/or Mr Luke Bonnett - Deputy Chair of Governors DSL Mrs Sue Kite - Deputy DSL Mr Mark Duncan - Deputy DSL Mr Jacob Ellis - Member of the safeguarding team Mrs Hayley Jacobs - Member of the safeguarding team Hand concern form to DSL or team Safeguarding Governor: Havering LADO: member Mrs Leighann Forsyth Lisa Kennedy / Donna Wright Chair of Governors: 01708 431653 Mr John Fahy DSL reviews concern form and makes a decision on next steps Decision made to monitor the Decision made to discuss the concern Decision made to refer the concern with parent / carer concern to MASH DSL will discuss with parents.
 The discussion will be recorded in the safeguarding file for the child.
-DSL will talk through monitoring DSL and team use all information The discussion is used to decide with most appropriate staff whether to monitor, refer, or no about the child to structure the further action (record). referral to the MASH.
-The member.
-Threshold document is used to inform this.
-A call is made to the monitor refer
+DSL will talk through monitoring DSL and team use all information The discussion is used to decide with most appropriate staff whether to monitor, refer, or no about the child to structure the member. further action (record). referral to the MASH.
+The Threshold document is used to inform this.
+A call is made to the monitor refer MASH to discuss concerns.